alexball/socialamic/readme.md

 ===========
 Version 0.2

-A basic plugin for Statamic, which currently adds Twitter's official Tweet button to your post or page.
+A basic plugin for Statamic, which quickly added social sharing buttons (Tweet and +1) for your Statamic pages or posts.

 Installation
 ------------